-Other authors (Van Zanden 1993; De Vries and Van der Woude 1997) have, in contrast, argued that the growth of the Holland economy was first of all based on endogenous developments: the emergence of an efficient set of institutions there, set in train a process of autonomous economic growth, which already started between 1350 and 1500 when, for example, the share of urbanisation rose from 23% to 40% making Holland one of the most urbanised (and non-agricultural) regions in the world.
+Other authors (Van Zanden 1993; De Vries and Van der Woude 1997) have, in contrast, argued that the growth of the Holland economy was first of all based on endogenous developments: the emergence of an efficient set of institutions there, set in motion a process of autonomous economic growth, which already started between 1350 and 1500 when, for example, the share of urbanisation rose from 23% to 40% making Holland one of the most urbanised (and non-agricultural) regions in the world.
 In this view, the growth spurt of the Golden Age was the continuation of a process of economic growth that began much earlier.
 It was also logical that the expelled merchants and craftsmen of Flanders after 1585 moved to Holland and Zeeland, because this region offered by far the most attractive opportunities for them - such as an efficient set of institutions.
 In the 'endogenous-growth-model' the immigration wave of 1580-1620 is a relevant and important development, but its contribution to long term economic growth is limited.
 What is perhaps more important in this approach (as formulated by De Vries and Van der Woude 1997 and by Van Zanden 1993), is that the Holland labour market was a very open one, which, when the economy accelerated after 1580, was able to attract increasingly large numbers of labourers from the rest of the Netherlands (Brabant, Overijssel, Friesland) and from parts of Germany and Scandinavia.
 The VOC, for example, became an employer of thousands of sailors and soldiers recruited from all parts of the North Sea area.
-It has been argued that this very flexible supply of unskilled and semi-skilled labour, which continued during the 17th and 18th centuries, was a key to the long-term economic success of the region.
+It has been argued that this very flexible supply of unskilled and semiskilled labour, which continued during the 17th and 18th centuries, was a key to the long-term economic success of the region.

 The discussion on the links between economic development and migration so far has concentrated on these themes (there have, for example, no contributions which approached this subject from another perspective - looking at Heckscher-Ohlin forces, for example).
 The debate has mostly centred on measuring the numbers of migrants and on their impact - but only few have attempted to quantify that impact (but see Gelderblom 2000).
 We think that we can try to take the discussion to a new level because we have just finished a large research project constructing the national accounts of Holland on an annual basis between 1514 and 1807 (in fact, the series goes back to 1347, but the pre 1514 estimates are very tentative).
 As a result, we think we have a much more detailed picture of economic growth in Holland in this period, making it possible to test those ideas more rigorously.

-Moreover, we are now also able to estimate the inflow of migrants into Holland between 1514 and 1807, a spinoff of the project on reconstructing the national accounts.
+able to estimate the inflow of migrants into Holland somewhat better, thanks to new estimates of the demographic development of Holland between 1514 and 1807, a spinoff of the project on reconstructing the national accounts.

 In order to check the results acquired, and as a kind of 'control-group', we have applied the method for estimating the effects on immigration on growth on the data for the 19th century as well.
-After 1800, immigration is at much lower level than before that date, and there is no debate about its impact on the economy - for the simple reason that it became quite insignificant.